The Lights of Zetar: Plot

 The storm proceeds to Memory Alpha, with the Enterprise in pursuit, and destroys the station's computer core.
 Captain Kirk, along with Science Officer Spock, Dr. McCoy, and Mr. Scott beam to the station to inspect the damage.
 Meanwhile, Romaine has visions of corpses at Memory Alpha.
-The landing party finds the Memory Alpha's archives seriously damaged, and its staff dead, save one who makes the same guttural noises as Romaine, and dies from what McCoy determines to be a brain hemorrhage.
-Kirk then has Romaine beamed to the station.
+The landing party finds Memory Alpha's archives seriously damaged, and its staff dead, save one who makes the same guttural noises as Romaine, and then dies from what McCoy determines to be a brain hemorrhage.
+Kirk has Romaine beamed to the station.
 She is terrified to see the exact scene from her vision, and then warns that the storm is returning.

 Scans of the storm determine that it is actually a group of life forms, and Kirk tries to communicate with them through the universal translator, but gets no response.
 After firing phaser warning shots, Kirk resorts to a full attack, and as the beams strike the storm, Romaine seems to react in pain.
 Scott, noticing this, begs Kirk to stop the attack.

 During a discussion in the briefing room, McCoy reports that Romaine's brain wave pattern has been altered, and Spock reveals that the new pattern matches sensor data from the storm.
 They conclude that the alien life forms are attempting to take control of Romaine's body.
 To prevent this, they devise a plan to allow the aliens to take partial control and then subject Romaine to high atmospheric pressure.
-Before they can place her into the pressure chamber, the aliens finally enter Romaine's body, and begin to speak through her, identifying themselves as survivors from the long-dead planet of Zetar.
+Before they can place her into the pressure chamber, the aliens enter Romaine's body, and begin to speak through her, identifying themselves as survivors from the long-dead planet of Zetar.
 They intend to live out their remaining existence using Romaine's body.
 With some difficulty, Scott succeeds in getting Romaine into the pressure chamber, and the aliens are eventually driven out and apparently destroyed.

 With the conclusion of the crisis, Spock, McCoy, and Scott all agree that Romaine is fit to return to duty, with a new assignment to oversee salvaging and repairs of Memory Alpha's archives.

-Production and reception
+Production

-Episode co-writer Shari Lewis was best known as a children's entertainer, being the original puppeteer of the sock puppet, Lamb Chop.
+Episode co-writer Shari Lewis was best known as a children's entertainer, being the original puppeteer of the sock puppet Lamb Chop.
 She was married at the time to the episode's other credited writer, Jeremy Tarcher.
+The episode was filmed between 1st and 11th of November 1968.

 Sequel novel

-In the non-canon novel, Memory Prime, Romaine participates in a project to rebuild the archives in a more secure structure.
+In the non-canonical novel Memory Prime, Romaine participates in a project to rebuild the archives in a more secure structure.
 The project is soon thrown into turmoil by a murder plot that escalates into a looming crisis that threatens to repeat Memory Alpha's disaster.
 However, with the aid of the crew of the USS Enterprise, Romaine manages to avert it.

-Popular culture
+Legacy

 Memory Alpha, the wiki devoted to the Star Trek franchise, was named after the planetoid in this episode.